Protecting our oceans

 We use only sustainably caught seafood in our cafes and food outlets.
 Our rangers and volunteers take part in regular beach cleans.
 We’re helping to tackle pollution from nutrients and soil run-off by encouraging farmers to consider the impacts of agriculture on water along its path from source to sea, and this year have made major efforts to reduce our waste, particularly single use plastics.

-What do we think about the current consultation on Marine Conservation Zones?
+What do we think about Marine Protected Areas?

 In total, almost 190 of our places are next to or overlap with places designated as marine protected areas, and almost all the seabed that we care for is within a protected area.